Dog neutering is a safe and necessary procedure that vets do very routinely.

 The Benefits of Neutering Early

-Dogs can be neutered anytime after 8 weeks of age, but most vets will agree that neutering before 6 months of age is ideal.
-Dogs of all ages can still benefit from desexing.
+Dog neutering can be done anytime after 8 weeks of age, but most vets will agree that neutering before 6 months of age is ideal.
+Dogs of all ages can still benefit from de-sexing.
 Even senior dogs under the care of a competent veterinarian can be fixed if the pros of doing so would outweigh the cons.

 Almost all vets and dog trainers agree that unaltered male dogs have the tendency to be more aggressive and sometimes even harder to train, especially when it comes to confinement.